 - INFJs Are Introverted And At The Same Time Extroverted

-2. INFJs Like Helping People
+- INFJs Like Helping People

-3. INFJs Love Meaningful Conversations
+- INFJs Love Meaningful Conversations

 Rather, INFJs like to know about others’ inner worlds and talk about more significant life issues.
-They make great conversationalists and can easily read people; as a result, can strongly feel others' feelings.
+They make great conversationalists and can easily read people; as a result, they can strongly feel others' feelings.
 They are very empathetic and can usually feel the pain or the joy that others feel.
 This leads them to "take on" the problems of the world in many cases.
-Many people who consider themselves INFJs end up seeking the help of a professional counselor who can assist them in meeting their own needs instead of constantly “people-pleasing.”
+Some people who consider themselves INFJs may seek the help of a professional counselor who can assist them in meeting their own needs instead of constantly “people-pleasing.”

-4. INFJs Are Creative
+- INFJs Are Creative

-5. INFJs Are Determined And Passionate
+- INFJs Are Determined And Passionate

-6. INFJs Enjoy Their Privacy
+- INFJs Enjoy Their Privacy

 - INFJs Are Highly Intuitive

-8. Preferred INFJs Careers
+- Preferred INFJs Careers

-People with INFJ personality traits may consider pursuing a career that is consistent with their values in the counseling or healthcare sector.
-Roles such as doctors, spiritual roles, counselors, and psychologists are attractive options for many people with INFJ personality traits.
-Their creative minds help them in careers in the engineering and science fields too.
+INFJs may consider pursuing a career that is consistent with their values in the counseling or healthcare sector.
+Roles such as doctors, spiritual roles, counselors, and psychologists are attractive options.
+Their creative minds help them in the engineering and science fields too.
 People with this personality type may change their career many times until they find the path that best accommodates their values.

-9. INFJs Like To Plan Ahead And Are Organized
+- INFJs Like To Plan Ahead And Are Organized

-- INFJs Have A Strong Sense Of Emotions
+- INFJs Have a Strong Sense of Emotions

 People with an INFJ personality type can handle intense emotions quite well without getting frustrated.
 However, INFJs are likely to become people-pleasers, and selfish individuals may misuse them.

 Do you have an INFJ personality type?
 If you can relate to most of the above traits, then there's a good chance that you are an INFJ.
 To find out more about your personality type and how it impacts your relationships with others, you may consider speaking with a therapist.